UK believes Iran was behind Saudi oil attacks: PM Johnson

 NEW YORK (Reuters) - Britain believes Iran was responsible for an attack on Saudi oil facilities and will work with the United States and European allies on a joint response, Prime Minister Boris Johnson said on Monday.

 The United States and Saudi Arabia have already blamed Iran for the Sept.
 14 strikes that initially halved Saudi oil output.
-Yemen’s Iran-aligned Houti movement has claimed responsibility.
+Yemen’s Iran-aligned Houthi movement has claimed responsibility.

 “The UK is attributing responsibility with a very high degree of probability to Iran for the Aramco attacks.
 We think it very likely indeed that Iran was indeed responsible,” Johnson told reporters on the plane to the United Nations General Assembly in New York.